per1234/EtherEvent/README.md

 - UIPEthernet library for ENC28J60 ethernet chip: http://github.com/ntruchsess/arduino_uip
 - EventGhost is a free open source automation tool for Windows http://eventghost.com
 - TCP Events EventGhost plugin by miljbee: http://www.eventghost.org/forum/viewtopic.php?p=16803 - Improved network event sender/receiver allows sending events to multiple IP addresses
+- pfodCHAP - a much more rigorous authentication library: http://forward.com.au/pfod/pfodParserLibraries

 #### Installation
+- 32k is the minimum recommended flash memory capacity of the MCU
 - Download EtherEvent - Download ZIP button(or Clone in Desktop if you have GitHub Desktop installed)
 - Extract the EtherEvent-master folder from the downloaded zip file
 - Rename the folder EtherEvent